IHCaTHB-Starbound-Workshop/sbmod-culapp/README.md

 # starmod-culapp

-code licensed under GPLv3
+Code licensed under GPLv3

 community.playstarbound.com/threads/124193/

-consider the mod fair game if I have been inactive for 2 months.
+Consider the mod disowned if attemps to contact me on the forums take longer than 1 week and I have been inactive for 2 months.